spatie/skeleton-nova-tool/README.md

 ## Using this skeleton (remove this section after you have completed these steps)

-This repo contains a skelton to easily create Nova Tool packages.
+This repo contains a skeleton to easily create Nova Tool packages.
 It contains a few niceties not present in the default Nova Tool scaffolding.

 First clone this repo to your development machine and remove the `.git` directory.
 Next run `git init` to create another repo.
 Create a new repo on GitHub (or another source control saas) and point the origin remote of your cloned repo to the one you just created.
 Here's an example: `git remote add origin git@github.com:spatie/newly-created-repo.git`.
 Commit all files and push to master.